camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/partitions.md

           priority: 1
 ```

 Note that the only condition is that the priorities for the nodes of a given partition must be different from each other.
-We recommend however that you use a simple monotonic increase from 1 to the partition count, as shown above.
+We recommend however that you use a simple monotonic increase from 1 to the replica count, as shown above.